 - Soak the lentils for 15 minutes after carefully washing them.
 In a pressure cooker, combine the lentils, 1/2 teaspoon salt, a pinch of turmeric, and 500ml water.
 Cook for 3-4 whistles.

 - Heat the oil in a wok.
 Then stir in the heeng and cumin.
 Cook chopped onions till golden brown.
 Cook until the oil leaves the mixture, then add the ginger, garlic paste, other spices, and diced tomatoes.

 - Pour the boiling dal into the wok and toss well.
 Pour the dal into a serving dish.

 - Ghee, dry red chiles, and jeera are used to season.
 Pour it on top of the dal.

 - Garnish with coriander leaves.

 It is essential that one looks for organic dals online because they have so many nutritional benefits over regular ones.
 Organic dal is good for health and dal being the staple diet in India it is so much more important to buy organic pulses online than buying the regular ones.
-This is because vegetarians do not have many sources of proteins and dal being the major source of protein it is important to buy lentils online and buy pulses online which are organic.
+This is because vegetarians do not have many sources of proteins and dal being the major source of protein it is important to buy lentils online and buy pulses online which are organic from c60.